 For couples where the mutual goal is to strengthen and improve communication and connection in the relationship, in most cases Michele works alongside the couple to identify the communication patterns that aren’t working for them, to understand the individual experiences that make it difficult to mend the relationship when things go poorly, and to help the couple reconnect when there’s been a regrettable experience.
 In this early work, the aim is to decrease the tension, and prevent new hurts to the relationship.
 Following this initial phase, Michele works with the couple to connect more deeply, creating greater safety and awareness of individual vulnerabilities, and supports couples who want to move past a particularly painful and divisive injury to their relationship.
 When people who love and want to connect with each other are able to thoroughly examine and connect through the most difficult times in their relationship, most couples find their joy and desire for each other returns, opening the way to a future of greater intimacy and passion.
 This second phase gives couples a sense of repairing and transforming their relationship for the better.
-The third phase of couple work focuses on leaving therapy with tools to sustain the gains the couple have made.
+The third phase of couple work focuses on leaving therapy with insight and practices to sustain the gains the couple have made.
 When couples are learning and experiencing this deep closeness, facilitated by the therapist, this knowledge is held by the couple over the long run.
 Couples who complete this work gain the ability to recognize when they’re falling into a familiar trap, and they know how to connect again to mend the relationship.
 Couples are able to keep their relationship close, even months and years after they leave therapy.

 Research and Science of Relationship Background – Optional Reading

-Prior to learning the Attachment-Based Developmental approach and Emotionally Focused Therapy, Michele trained in all foundational models of couple and family therapy (Systems, Strategic, Structural, Bowenian, Gottman), as well as the newer models, including Social Justice based ‘Just Therapy’, Narrative, Solution Focused, Feminist, and Social Constructionist.
+Prior to learning the Attachment-Based Developmental approach and Emotionally Focused Therapy, Michele trained in all foundational models of couple and family therapy (Systems, Strategic, Structural, Bowenian, Gottman), as well as the contemporary models, including Social Justice based ‘Just Therapy’, Narrative, Solution Focused, Feminist, and Social Constructionist.